EkoMeynGee/dendrite-puf-image-matching-spring2019/README.md

 ## Dendrite graph penalized matching algorithm

 In this project, we want to design a light-weight graph matching image identification/ authentication algorithm.
-The code is developed by Ali and Zaoyi.
+The code is developed by Ali Valehi, Zaoyi Chi and Dr. Abolfazl razi.
 In the following section, I will describe the usage of the most of function file and the folders.
 The most of functions do have the comments in the very beginning.
 I hope it could help anyone who wants to understand the code. :>

 ### The tutorial and the description of the current repository